 Kananaskis Nordic Spa

-Another popular stop is the Kananaskis Nordic Spa, the first of its kind in Alberta.
-This Nordic Spa has a more relaxed atmosphere than other similar facilities and its bistro is licensed.
+Another popular stop nearby is the Kananaskis Nordic Spa.
+It’s the first spa of its kind in Alberta.
+This Nordic Spa has a more relaxed atmosphere than other similar facilities, and its bistro is licensed.
 Follow along the spa’s five-step relaxation process: hot, warm, cold, rest and repeat!

-A beautiful stretch of 288km between Banff and Jasper is known as the Icefields Parkway.
+A beautiful stretch of 288km between Banff and Jasper National Park is known as the Icefields Parkway.
 It is often ranked one of the most breathtaking road trips in the world for good reason.

 Don’t Forget